University of Arkansas at Little Rock

 Effective Date: April 1, 2010 (review date)

 “Sound amplification device” as used in this regulation means any electronically operated or assisted device for the amplification of sound including, but not limited to, public address system bullhorns, music or voice amplifiers, megaphones, or any combination thereof.
-The indiscriminate and unregulated use of sound amplification devices in the buildings and on the campus and grounds of UALR is detrimental to the University and seriously disrupts and impedes it in accomplishing and carrying out its functions, missions, and obligations as an educational institution.
+The indiscriminate and unregulated use of sound amplification devices in the buildings and on the campus and grounds of UA Little Rock is detrimental to the university and seriously disrupts and impedes it in accomplishing and carrying out its functions, missions, and obligations as an educational institution.

 The use of sound amplification devices in buildings on the campus or any site owned by the university or under its control, except as provided in the following paragraph, is hereby prohibited unless a permit for the use of the same is first obtained from the approving office or a designated representative.

 This regulation shall not be deemed to limit the use of sound amplification devices as a part of and in furtherance of university sponsored and scheduled activities or by university officials, faculty, and employees in performance of their duties.
 Permits issued shall specify the time, duration, location, and manner for which proposed use of sound amplification device is authorized.
 Any use thereof which deviates from the permit as to time, duration, location, or manner, shall cause the revocation by the University of said permit.

 A permit for the use of sound amplification devices may be granted: